Sibir icebreaker Review and Specifications

-Project 22220 icebreakers are equipped with a pair of RITM-200 nuclear reactors with a total of 350 MW thermal capacity.
+Project 22220 icebreakers are equipped with two RITM-200 nuclear reactors with a total of 350 MW thermal capacity.
 Propulsion power output is 1100 MW.
 The previous design was for 60 MW output (the reason why this class is alternatively known as "LK-60").
-The Sibir ship's maximum ice-breaking capability is 2,8 m / 9, ft at cruising speed between 1,5 - 2 knots (2,8 kph / 1,7 mph).
+RITM-200 model is a pressurized water reactor developed by OKBM Afrikantov (Russian mechanical engineering company) and designed to produce power output of 55 MWe (megawatt electrical).
+RITM-200 uses up to 20% enriched uranium-235.
+The reactor is refueled every 7 years and has planned lifespan of 40 years.
+RITM-200 is also used to power Russia's newest and most powerful aircraft carriers (Project 23000E).
+Sibir ship's maximum ice-breaking capability is 2,8 m / 9, ft at cruising speed between 1,5 - 2 knots (2,8 kph / 1,7 mph).

 In May 2015 was reported that Russia made a decision on the development of the design for its newest nuclear-powered icebreakers to be able to move across Arctic ice of thickness up to 4.5 m / 15 ft.
 The icebreaker features propulsion power of 110 MW.
 Russia's new icebreakers are nearly twice as powerful as Project 22220 nuclear ships.